 3. Players may not use cars or play where there is traffic.

-*Foam dart blasters are children’s toys – it should be obvious that your blaster won’t hurt anyone.
+*Foam dart blasters and marshmallow launchers are children’s toys – it should be obvious that your blaster won’t hurt anyone.
 If you modify your blaster or are somehow not sure if it is safe, speak with a moderator and ask them to check your blaster.

 • Academic buildings